Top 10 Industries Using Virtual Assistants in 2026 (With Use Cases & Stats)

 This breakdown looks at which industries use virtual assistants the most, what’s driving that demand, and what these patterns reveal about how businesses will operate going into 2026.

-The 6 Industries Driving Nearly 80% of Virtual Assistant Demand
+The 10 Industries Driving Virtual Assistant Demand in 2026

 When you look at how Virtual Assistants are actually being used in 2025, one thing becomes very clear.